 In addition to that, the two-year extension of the suicide clause gives insurers enough time to investigate the truth in your claims.

-Your claims can be denied if it is proven that you intentionally killed yourself.

-If your death is ruled a suicidal death, your policy can be easily negated, and the insurer will deny the claims of your beneficiary.
+Your claims can be denied if it is proven that you intentionally killed yourself and If your death is ruled a suicidal death, your policy can be easily negated, and the insurer will deny the claims of your beneficiary.

 Understanding Contestability Provision for Suicide Life Insurance

 It addresses various other events that can deny the insurance claims beneficiary makes during the waiting period e.g. if the policyholder dies due to an illegal act.

 On the flip side, the suicide clause prevents insurers from paying claims if a policyholder intended to commit suicide and purchased a policy to secure his/her beneficiary financially.

 It is important to know that if you renew or change your life insurance policy with the same life insurance company, your suicide clause or contestability period goes back into effect.

 However, if you just convert the policy that has similar death benefits to your previous insurance policy, there will be no new contestability period.

-How Does a Burial Life Insurance Policy Work?
+How Does A Burial Life Insurance Policy Work?

-You might not have heard that before, but suicide burial insurance policy does exist.
+You might not have heard that before, but a suicide burial insurance policy does exist.
 However, each insurance policy has a suicide clause that comes with at least a one-year waiting period.

 Burial insurance, in this regard, is one of the life insurance policies with a variety of pre-need packages, which the insurer offers to beneficiaries.

-Let’s quickly take a look at how burial life insurance works;
+Let’s quickly take a look at how life Burial insurance works;

 - Burial insurance is mostly marketed to senior citizens to have them buy a policy to protect their loved ones from bearing heavy funeral expenses after they are gone.
 However, it is just a type of life insurance.